-The Rivkin Center and the American Association for Cancer Research are proud to present the Virtual Ovarian Cancer Research Seminar Series in September 2022 in honor of Ovarian Cancer Awareness Month.
+The Rivkin Center and the American Association for Cancer Research are proud to present the 15th Biennial Ovarian Cancer Research Symposium on September 20-21, 2024 at the Seattle Airport Marriott in Seattle, WA.

-The 14th Biennial Ovarian Cancer Research Symposium will take place in the form of a Virtual Seminar Series that will provide an educational opportunity and keep our community connected.
-The goal of the Seminar Series is to bring together clinicians and researchers from across many disciplines and institutions worldwide to share ideas and advance the field of ovarian cancer research.
-The Seminars seek to enhance the understanding and knowledge of ovarian cancer, discuss the most recent innovations in the field of ovarian cancer research, and address pressing concerns of the leaders in the clinical and research community.
+The goal of the Symposium is to bring together clinicians and researchers from across many disciplines and institutions worldwide to share ideas and advance the field of ovarian cancer research.
+We seek to enhance the understanding and knowledge of ovarian cancer, discuss the most recent innovations in the field of ovarian cancer research, and address pressing concerns of the leaders in the clinical and research community.

-Continuing Medical Education Activity – AMA PRA Category 1 CreditsTM available.
-Visit the CME tab for more information.
+Continuing Medical Education Activity – AMA PRA Category 1 CreditsTM will be available.
+Return later for details.

 For questions, please contact Jackie Lang at jackie.lang@rivkin.org or (206)490-0847 x104.